 Upon returning from serving a full-time mission, I was only in Preston a few short days.
 I intended to return to BYU in the fall and I wanted to go down to see if I could secure work.
 My Aunt DeVonna and her husband divorced while I was in the mission field, and I asked if I could stay with her in her Orem, Utah.
 I would pay her rent each month, but also help with inside and outside chores.
 She was eager for the company and help.
 Staying with her was very enjoyable, and ultimately very life impacting.

-He told how he liked Idaho farm boys who knew how to work.
+He told me how he liked Idaho farm boys who knew how to work.
 I started there at $6.00 per hour as a forklift driver, which was pretty good for a entry level job at that time period.
-Garret was a laid back, cowboy fleet manager.
+Garret was the congenial, cowboy-type, fleet manager.
 His team of drivers and dock workers respected him.
 He knew how to make people feel cared for, but also knew how to encourage and push them to grow and get things done.
 It was his suggestion that I get my commercial driver’s license so I could drive large semi, tractor-trailer trucks.
 My thought was, “I don’t need that.
 I am going to school to be an exercise physiologist.”
 Wow!
 I used that CDL for decades in all kinds of capacities.

 The Deseret Industries location had a cafeteria that all employees could eat at if they wished, including the humanitarian center workers.
-I was not aggressively looking for women to date, I was quiet and reserved in personality, but I did enjoy meeting new ladies, especially in a casual, non-committal place like the cafeteria and just talk as friends with no expectations.
+I was not aggressively looking to date ladies much, I was quiet and reserved in personality, but I did enjoy meeting new young ladies, especially in a casual, non-committal place like the cafeteria and just talk as friends with no expectations.
 One day I saw a gal I had never seen before, and asked if I could sit next to her.
 I barely got her name, …Marya, before she got up and left.

 As a supervisor over the dock at Deseret Industries, I was also considered a job coach.
 One of the main missions of Deseret Industries is to help individuals with mental or physical disabilities, or work skills challenges, improve their abilities to be able to get jobs in the standard competitive marketplace.
 The more I fulfilled those responsibilities, the more I grew to love that work, and decided to make working for Deseret Industries, and with those having challenges like that, my life career.
 I chose to stop attending college and put my efforts into my work and my young family.

 With Garret’s mentorship and support, I learned and accomplished a great deal.
-When I started, the donations were received mostly by drive up donations by the thrift store but had no method for real efficient handling.
+When I started, the donations were received mostly by drive up donations by the thrift store but had no method for real efficient handling before being put on the sales floor.
 There were piles of stuff everywhere in the receiving area.
-Through some redesign of the drive-up donation area, and implementing an organized system for sorting the donations…Within three years of my adjustments with Garrets encouragement, patience, and support, the production department (who priced and cleaned items) was able to order the boxes of types of things they wanted to process to put on the sales floor from my department.
+Through some redesign of the drive-up donation area, and implementing an organized system for sorting the donations…Within three years of my adjustments with Garret’s encouragement, patience, and support, the production department (who priced and cleaned items) was able to order the boxes of various types of things they wanted to process to put on the sales floor from my department.

-I also learned that you have to prove your needs to upper management by statistics, so you could get the man power, and equipment needed to do a better job.
+I also learned that you have to prove your needs to upper management by statistics, so you could get the man power, and equipment needed to do the job well.
 I developed a method to count and track the number of cars that donated on a daily and hourly basis.
-It wasn’t a flawless system, but over time, patterns begin to emerge to help gauge scheduling my crew.
+It wasn’t a flawless system, but over time, patterns begin to emerge to help gauge how to schedule my crew.
 An average of over 300 cars per day donated at that location.
 Week days, and winter was slower of course, but weekends and summers were crazy…It was a good thing I was young, energetic, and healthy.
 It took a lot out of me.
 Through these statistics we were able to prove we were the busiest donation location of all the Deseret Industries stores.
 Construction began on a new building in 1996 and I helped provide input on the design of the three-lane donation area and the square footage needed for a proper sort and storage area.